About firemap.us

 Prone to false positives.
 Bodies of water, solar farms, and other energy infrastructure can cause false positives.

-• Current Perimeters (WFIGS)
+• Wildfire perimeters (WFIGS)

 • Hotspots (VIIRS + MODIS)

 Collected every 12 or so hours by NASA satellites.
-Each dot represents a heat signature deteced beyond various thresholds within the last ~48-60 hours. **Prone to false positives.** Energy infrastructure and other heat sources can cause false positives. *This data is highly imprecise and has some accuracy issues -- it should only be used as a indication of possible recent fire activity.*
+Each dot represents a heat signature detected beyond various thresholds within the last ~48–60 hours.